-WA Health includes the Department of Health (DoH), health service providers and health support services spread across Western Australia.
-Local health services are governed by health support boards.
-Information technology, finance, business analysis and other support services are provided to hospitals and health services by the department.
+WA Health includes the Department of Health (DoH), health service providers (the Hospitals) and Health Support Services (HSS) spread across Western Australia.
+DoH and the health service providers are governed by health support boards.
+Information technology, finance, business analysis and other support services are also built into DOH, the Hospitals and HSS.

-With a positive culture that strives to “improve, promote and protect the health of Western Australians”, the department aims to create a supportive team environment for staff.
+With a positive culture that strives to “improve, promote and protect the health of Western Australians”, WA Health aims to create a supportive team environment for staff.

 Western Australia has both a growing and ageing population.
-The department aims to deliver a patient-focused and sustainable health service to that population through improved service delivery, technological innovation, training, partnerships and policy.
+WA Health aims to deliver a patient-focused and sustainable health service to that population through improved service delivery, technological innovation, training, partnerships and policy.

-The department also seeks to recruit and promote Indigenous Australians to help deliver culturally appropriate health services and improve Aboriginal health outcomes.
+WA Health also seeks to recruit and promote Indigenous Australians to help deliver culturally appropriate health services and improve Aboriginal health outcomes.
 To achieve this, Aboriginal cadetships are on offer, providing an income as well as work experience for Indigenous university students.
 Two (2) General Corporate positions are also quarantined for Aboriginal graduates every year.

 The recruitment process

-The department recruits graduates from a variety of disciplines including medicine, nursing, clinical and non-clinical health sciences, business, finance and communications.
-The department looks for high-achieving graduates who are self-motivated, eager to learn and innovative thinkers.
+WA Health recruits graduates from a variety of disciplines including medicine, nursing, clinical and non-clinical health sciences, business, finance and communications.
+WA Health looks for high-achieving graduates who are self-motivated, eager to learn and innovative thinkers.

 The recruitment process for the Non-Clinical Graduate Program starts with an online application.
 A selection panel reviews all applications and invites the “most competitive applicants” to come in for the group assessment centre.
 Following this, the most competitive applicants are invited back for an interview, which also usually involves a panel of three people.
 Before a job is offered, a qualification, criminal record and health-screen background check is undertaken.

 There are three grad programs offered.
-GradConnect is aimed at newly qualified enrolled nurses, registered nurses and midwives who are placed at a public hospital or health service or a participating private hospital.
-The Graduate Development Program (corporate) is open to those from a range of disciplines who want to provide back-office support in areas such as finance and business, ICT and ‘general corporate’.
+The Graduate Development Program (corporate) is open to those from a range of disciplines who want to provide corporate support in areas such as finance and business, ICT, data analytics, policy and project management.
+GradConnect is aimed at newly qualified enrolled nurses, registered nurses and midwives who are placed at a public hospital or health service or a participating private hospital..
 Final year medical students can also apply for medical internships.
 (Applicants for these internships go through a recruitment process coordinated by the Postgraduate Medical Council of WA.)

-The Department offers “competitive salaries” as well as salary packaging, which can reduce the amount of tax you pay.
+WA Health offers “competitive salaries” as well as salary packaging, which can reduce the amount of tax you pay.
 Given the variety of roles on offer, salaries differ greatly.
 For example, a registered nurse level 1.1 starts out on $65,697 compared to an enrolled mental health nurse at $56,500.
 Corporate Graduates can earn up to $69,000p.a All department staff can access flexible working hours and various forms of leave, including generous study leave.
-The department encourages staff to eat healthily and exercise, providing free access to on-site gyms and various wellness programs.
+WA Health encourages staff to eat healthily and exercise, providing free access to on-site gyms and various wellness programs.

-There are a variety of job opportunities across many disciplines, including medical, nursing, allied health, research, information technology, communications, administration and support services.
-The department provides plenty of access to education and training opportunities, as well as leadership and professional development programs.
+There are a variety of job opportunities across many disciplines, including medical, nursing, allied health, research, information technology, communications, health administration and support services.
+WA Health provides plenty of access to education and training opportunities, as well as leadership and professional development programs.
 So, you shouldn’t have much trouble advancing your career if you’re the ambitious type.